 How to Get There

-Kimondo is easily accessible from Arusha in Tanzania.
-Fly into Arusha with Kenya Airways via Nairobi or Dar Es Salaam.
-On arrival in Arusha you will be met and escorted onto a light aircraft for a flight to either Lamai or Serengeti South depending on the time of year.
+Sayari is easily accessible from Arusha in Tanzania.
+Fly into Arusha with Ethiopian or Kenya Airways to Kilimanjaro International Airport.
+On arrival in Arusha you will be met and escorted onto a light aircraft for a flight to Kogatende.

-At the airstrip you will be met by a guide who will transfer you to the camp which is a 20 or 45 minute drive.
+At the airstrip you will be met by a guide who will transfer you to the camp.

 For assistance with travel arrangements please contact us, we will ensure your transport is seamless.